BeckTimothy/single-spa-demo/README.md

 It currently contains:
 1. A root-config; The base router and import map for different single page applications (SPAs)
-2. A create-react-app application, routed to '/' in our SPA.
+2. A create-react-app application, routed to '/react' in our SPA.
+3. A vue application, routed to '/vue' in our SPA.